KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

  [math-rules]: ../api-docs/kdic/math-rules.md

-During training, the dictionary provided by the user is automatically enriched to document the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
+During training, the dictionary provided by the user is automatically enriched to implement the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
 For instance, during the automated feature engineering phase, new aggregates are generated and added to the dictionary as variables (the predefined functions used to create these aggregates are listed [here][auto_feature_engineering]).

 [auto_feature_engineering]: ../learn/autofeature_engineering.md#model-parameters